The Creation of Man

 - Genesis 1:28-31

-After the general description of the creation of man and woman, God gives them instructions about what they are to do.
+After the general description concerning the creation of man and woman, God gives them instructions about what they are to do.
 Some interesting notes about that change and that world.

 - Only one man and woman are created.
-However, it seems many pairs of animals created since it says that "swarms" were made and they "abundantly" filled the earth.
+However, it seems that many pairs of animals were created since it says that "swarms" were made and they "abundantly" filled the earth.